 To make the clotted cream, you will need a probe thermometer, plus a double boiler or a medium to large metal or glass mixing bowl set on top of a medium saucepan.
 Just be sure to use a wide enough bowl that your heavy cream has a lot of surface area while heating.

-DO NOT stir the cream at all, ever, even once during this process.
-A few gentle sloshes here and there while you move the container are OK, but stirring or swirling to incorporate the cream is not.
+DO NOT stir the cream at all, ever, even once during the cooking and cooling process.
+A few gentle sloshes here and there, while you move the container, are OK, but stirring or swirling to incorporate the cream is not.

 You should expect to get a little less than half the volume of clotted cream than the volume of heavy cream you started with.
 So if you start with 16 ounces of heavy cream, expect about 6 ounces of clotted cream.